-Awards $6,000 annually based on a combination of need, grades and participation in campus and Triangle Activities.
+Awarded annually based on a combination of need, grades, and participation in campus and Triangle Activities.
 All other things being equal, preference is given to applicants in the core engineering disciplines or "hard" sciences.

 The Mortin Scholarship

-Awards $2,500 annually based on a combination of need, grades and participation in campus and Triangle Activities.
+Awarded annually based on a combination of need, grades, and participation in campus and Triangle Activities.

 The Sevcik Scholarship

-Consists of one award of $1,000 annually based on need, preference to an Ohio State student, preference to an Engineering student.
+Consists of one award annually based on need, preference for an Ohio State student, and preference for an Engineering student and or minority student.

 The Kapadia Scholarship

-This award may range from $1,500 to $8,000 to an undergraduate or graduate Triangle in good standing, with preference to engineering majors, non-US citizens, members of the Zoroastrian religion, Michigan State student.
-Total scholarship dollars available is in excess of $12,000.
+This award is given to an undergraduate or graduate Triangle in good standing, with preference to engineering majors, non-US citizens, members of the Zoroastrian religion, Michigan State student.

 The Peter and Barbara Bye Scholarship